-- 1.3 The school provides special educational provision for pupils who require "provision that is additional to or different from that made generally for others of the same age.
+- (a) have a significantly greater difficulty in learning than the majority of others of the same age; or - (b) have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions". - 1.3 The school provides special educational provision for pupils who require "provision that is additional to or different from that made generally for others of the same age.
 This means provision that goes beyond the differentiated approaches and learning arrangements normally provided as part of high quality, personalised teaching.
-It may take the form of additional support from within the school or require the involvement of specialist staff or support services."

-- 1.4 The school provides for pupils whose special educational needs broadly fall in the areas of:

-- 1. Communication and interaction

-- 2. Cognition and learning
+It may take the form of additional support from within the school or require the involvement of specialist staff or support services." - 1.4 The school provides for pupils whose special educational needs broadly fall in the areas of: - 1.
+Communication and interaction - 2.
+Cognition and learning - 3.
+Social Emotional & Mental Health - 4.
+Sensory and/or physical

-- 3. Social, mental and emotional health

-- 4. Sensory and/or physical

-Policy Name Version Issue Date Next Review Committee Page Number SEN 5.0 May 2015 May 2020 T&L Page 3 of 13
+Policy Name Version Issue Date Next Review Committee Page Number SEN 9.0 May 2015 September 2024 T&L Page 3 of 13